slashtechno/inbox/README.md

 # Inbox
-A rudimentary API for creating "inboxes", which you can receive messages.
+A rudimentary API for creating "inboxes", which you can receive messages to.
 Even without creating an inbox, you can send messages to other inboxes.

+Please note, content is user-generated so use at your own risk.

 <!-- Visit [TK](https://TK) to see the Swagger UI and try out the API. -->